Duui3111/Discord-bot/README.md

 ![textline2](https://b4bf6f7c4298.ngrok.io/api/embed/735698663027900470)

 # warning ⚠️
-This bot is only only to be deployed of
+This bot is only only to be deployed if
-Has  permissions to for money re info content me on discord `Duui#9247`
+Has permissions to do so for more info content me on discord `Duui#9247`

 ## how to use the bot
 1. ``npm i``